nsrau/azure-docs.it-it/articles/application-insights/app-insights-powershell-alerts.md

      -SendEmailToServiceOwners `
      -Location "East US" -RuleType Metric

-## Esempio 2
+## <a name="example-2"></a>Example 2

-Ho un'applicazione in cui uso [TrackMetric()](app-insights-api-custom-events-metrics.md#track-metric) per segnalare una metrica denominata "salesPerHour".
-Invia un messaggio di posta elettronica ai miei colleghi, se "salesPerHour" scende sotto il valore 100, calcolato su una media di 24 ore.
+I have an application in which I use [TrackMetric()](app-insights-api-custom-events-metrics.md#track-metric) to report a metric named "salesPerHour."
+Send an email to my colleagues if "salesPerHour" drops below 100, averaged over 24 hours.

     Add-AlertRule -Name "poor sales" `
      -Description "slow sales alert" `